Revamp Your Billing to Excel in the Value-Based Care Model

 5. Coding Accuracy

 Under value-based care, Current Procedural Terminology (CPT) coding becomes even more critical.
-Accurate and precise coding is essential to reflect the quality of care, patient outcomes, and adherence to treatment plans.
+Precise coding accurately reflects the quality of care, patient outcomes, and adherence to treatment plans.
 Practices must ensure their coding accurately captures the complexity and coordination of care required under VBC models.
-Mistakes or inaccuracies in coding can lead to reduced reimbursements or penalties, making it crucial for medical billing teams to stay up-to-date with evolving guidelines and documentation standards.
+Coding errors or inaccuracies can result in penalties or reduce reimbursements, making it crucial for medical billing teams to stay up-to-date with evolving guidelines and documentation standards.

 6. Shared Savings Models